taarskog/crm-powerbi-viewer/pages/advanced-config.md

 layout: page
 title: Advanced Configuration
 tagline: Introduction
-description: How to add custom lofic to embedded Power BI views in Dynamics 365.
+description: How to add custom logic to embedded Power BI views in Dynamics 365.
 ---

 With crm-powerbi-viewer you can add custom logic to any Power BI view.